-Spirobranchus triqueter has been recorded in areas with very sheltered to exposed water flow rates (Price et al., 1980).
+CR.MCR.EcCr.FaAlCr.Car is recorded from weak to very weak (<0.5 m/sec) tidal streams and, although it also occurs in wave exposed to sheltered conditions it is characterized by very little water movement (Connor et al., 2004).
+Caryophyllia smithii is recorded from biotopes in moderately strong to very weak tidal streams.
+Alcyonium digitatum and Spirobranchus triqueter are suspension feeders relying on water currents to supply food.
+These taxa, therefore, thrive in conditions of vigorous water flow e.g. around Orkney and St Abbs, Scotland, where the community may experience tidal currents of 3 and 4 knots during spring tides (De Kluijver, 1993).Spirobranchus triqueter has been recorded in areas with very sheltered to exposed water flow rates (Price et al., 1980).
 Wood (1988) observed Spirobranchus sp. in strong tidal streams and Hiscock (1983) found that in strong tidal streams or strong wave action where abrasion occurs, fast growing species such as Spirobranchus triqueter occur.
 Echinus esculentus occurred in kelp beds on the west coast of Scotland in currents of about 0.5 m/sec.
 Outside the beds specimens were occasionally seen being rolled by the current (Comely & Ansell, 1988), which may have been up to 1.4 m/sec.
 Urchins are removed from the stipe of kelps by wave and current action.
 Echinus esculentus are also displaced by storm action.
-After disturbance Echinus esculentus migrates up the shore, an adaptation to being washed to deeper water by wave action (Lewis & Nichols, 1979).
-Therefore, increased water flow may remove the population from the affected area; probably to deeper water although individuals would probably not be killed in the process and could recolonize the area quickly.
+After disturbance Echinus esculentus migrates up the shore, an adaptation to being washed to deeper water by wave action (Lewis & Nichols, 1979a).
+Therefore, increased water flow may remove the population from the affected area, probably to deeper water, although individuals would probably not be killed in the process and could recolonize the area quickly.

 Sensitivity assessment.
-Due to the range of tidal streams in which CR.MCR.EcCr.FaAlCr.Adig, CR.MCR.EcCr.FaAlCr.Pom and CR.MCR.EcCr.FaAlCr.Sec are recorded (<0.5-3 m/sec) a decrease in tidal velocity of 0.1-0.2 m/s is not likely to have a significant effect on the biological community within these biotopes.
+CR.MCR.EcCr.FaAlCr.Car is recorded from weak to very weak (<0.5 m/sec) tidal streams and is characterized by very little water movement.
+A further decrease in tidal streams is 'not relevant'.
+However, an increase in flow of 0.1-0.2 m/s is also not likely to have a significant effect on the biological community as the important charactersitic species also occur in similar FaAlCr biotopes in stronger flow.
 Echinus esculentus may become dislodged but are unlikely to be killed and may recolonize quickly.
-Resistance has been assessed as 'High', resilience has been assessed as 'High'.
-Sensitivity has been assessed as 'Not sensitive'.
+Therefore, resistance has been assessed as 'High', resilience as 'High' and sensitivity has been assessed as 'Not sensitive' at the benchmark level.